 The clock is ticking

-The author is a senior columnist at the JoongAng Ilbo.
+The author is an editorial writer at the JoongAng Ilbo.

 More in Columns